LPSO denies knowing about disgraced deputy's restraining order, documents show otherwise

 STEELE (12:10pm) -How can LPSO investigate something we have no knowledge of?

-Steele and Sheriff Jason Ard were not working for the sheriff's office in 2011 when the protective order was filed, but Steele claimed in her text messages that LPSO had no knowledge of it.
+Jason Ard was not the sheriff in 2011 when the protective order was filed, however he was working for the department at that time.
+Steele claimed in her text messages that LPSO had no knowledge of it.

 This document shows the Livingston Parish Sheriff's Office received the restraining order on September 14, 2011.